 Also Great: Easy Duplicate Finder (macOS & Windows)

-Like the name indicates, Easy Duplicate Finder is very easy to use.
-You can see it below in the user interface.
-It's also powerful enough that you can select from the multiple scan modes and let the program only to search specific file types.
+Easy Duplicate Finder is also a powerful program that you can select from the multiple scan modes and let the program only to search specific file types.
 In addition, you can use the app to scan online storage like Google Drive and Dropbox.
-Although the user interface of this program isn't as sleek as that of MacPaw Gemini, the step-by-step instructions make it extremely clear where you should start.
+Although the user interface of this program isn’t as sleek as that of MacPaw Gemini, the step-by-step instructions make it extremely clear where you should start.
 For example:

 - Step 1: Select folders for a scan;